yanxiaodi/vs-code-revision/README.md

 * authoritative
 * poetic

-You can also define your own style by choosing the `other` option in the settings, then specifying your own style in the `otherWritingStyle` setting, for example, narrative.

 Click any text in your document or select a sentence/paragraph, then press `Shift+Alt+R` to revise the text.
-If you haven't selected any text, ReVision will automatically select the current paragraph.
+If you have not selected any text, ReVision will automatically select the current paragraph.

 The revised text will be automatically inserted into your document.
+If you want to copy the revised text to the clipboard instead, you can change the `reviseAction` setting to `copy to clipboard`.
+See the **Choosing your preferred action when revising/translating** section below for more details.

+### Choosing your own writing style

+You can define your own style by choosing the `other` option in the settings, then specifying your own style in the `otherWritingStyle` setting, for example, narrative.

 Note that the generated text depends on your original text, so the styles may not accurately reflect the style you have selected.
 For example, you cannot use ReVision to generate a humorous text from a professional text.